 He received his Ph.D. degree in Electrical Engineering from the University of Natal (Durban, South Africa) in 1986.
 He was then employed as a researcher and a part-time lecturer at the University of Natal until July 1987.
 He then spent two years as a visiting Assistant Professor at Clemson University, South Carolina.

 He has been at the University of Arkansas at Fayetteville since July 1989, where he is currently a University Professor and Department Head.
 His main research interests are Power Electronics, Electric Power Distribution Systems, Motor Drives and Electric Power Quality.
 He is a senior member of the IEEE, member of the Power Electronics and Industry Applications Societies, and the honor society Eta Kappa Nu.
 He is a faculty advisor to the IEEE Power Electronics Society branch.

-Co-Director and USC Site Director, USC
+Professor and Site Director, UWM

 Prof. Nasiri’s work in engineering education and research hopes to enhance the educational experience so more students choose and graduate with engineering degrees.
 He seeks to improve the content of the educational and research experience to better match the needs of employers and the world.

 Dr. Nasiri’s research seeks to advance the fields of sustainable energy sources, grid integration of distributed generations, microgrids, energy efficiency, and energy security.
 He is also working to use various types of energy storage devices to support variable energy sources and loads.